-|per single room (surcharge) per night (If there are enough free rooms available, a single room can be booked):||€70.00 $77.87 ?|
+|As far as there are enough free rooms, a single room can be booked.|

-|Transfer with the tour group Windhoek Airport to the lodge and back to Windhoek Airport *|
+|Transfer from the airport to the lodge/hotel and back to the airport|

 |Accommodation in good hotels, lodges, guest farms and camps|

-|Meals (breakfast and rich dinner)|
+|Catering (breakfast and full dinner)|

-|Luggage transport in the accompanying vehicle|
+|Luggage transport in an escort vehicle|

 |German-speaking tour guide|